hmcts/azure-policy/README.md

 ### Workflow permissions

-A [custom role](./custom_role.json) was created for the workflow, it's basically a copy of the `Resource Policy Contributor` built in role with a few extra permissions to list subscriptions.
+A [custom role](./custom_role.json) was created for the workflow, it's basically a copy of the `Resource Policy Contributor` built in role with a few extra permissions to list Management Groups and Subscriptions.